Product Knowledge Training Is Under Pressure. Here’s How Gamified Digital Simulations Can Help

 In regulated industries like healthcare, how a product is described matters just as much as how it performs.
 This is a topic of interest to regulators like the Food and Drug Administration (FDA), which routinely flags promotional violations ranging from off-label claims and unbalanced risk-benefit messaging to overstated impacts.

 According to a 2024 report from the FDA, almost 3,000 reports of potentially misleading or false promotion have been submitted to the Bad Ad Program, which encompasses not only TV and radio advertisements but sales representative presentations too.
-The FDA points out that unsupported claims and misleading comparisons are among the most common issues in these promotions, highlighting the need for salespeople to have strong recall and, ideally, access to on-the-go refreshers of precise and accurate information.
+The FDA points out that unsupported claims and misleading comparisons are among the most common issues in these promotions, highlighting the need for salespeople to have strong recall and, ideally, access to on-the-go refreshers of the information that matters most.

 And as the director of the Office of Prescription Drug Promotion has noted, noncompliance can result in criminal investigation or enforcement, which has huge practical and reputational implications.
 In extreme cases, it may even introduce avoidable patient risk, underscoring the importance of clarity in every product conversation.